-The Pinnawala Elephant Orphanage is situated northwest of the town of Kegalle, halfway between the present capital Colombo and the ancient royal residence Kandy in the hills of central Sri Lanka.
-It was established in 1975 by the Sri Lanka wildlife department in a 25 acre coconut property near the Maha Oya river.
-The orphanage was originally founded in order to afford care and protection to the many orphaned Elephants found in the jungle.
-As of 2003, there were 65 elephants.
+The Pinnawala Elephant Orphanage is situated northwest of the town of Kegalle, halfway between the present capital Colombo and the ancient royal residence Kandy.
+It was established in 1975 by the Sri Lanka Wildlife Department in a 25 acre coconut property adjoining the Maha Oya River.
+The orphanage was originally founded in order to afford care and protection to the many orphaned Elephants found in the jungles of Sri Lanka.

-In 1978 the orphanage was taken over by the National Zoological Gardens from the Department of Wildlife and a captive breeding program was launched in 1982.
-Since this time over twenty elephants have been born.
-The aim of the orphanage is to simulate the natural world.
-However, there are some exceptions: the elephants are taken to the river twice daily for a bath, and all the babies under three years of age are still bottle fed by the mahouts and volunteers.
-Each animal is also given around 76kg of green matter a day and around 2kg from a food bag containing rice bran and maize.
-They get access to water twice a day, from the river.
+In 1978 the orphanage was taken over by the National Zoological Gardens from the Department of Wildlife.
+A captive breeding program was launched in 1982.
+Since the inception of the program over 20 elephants have been bred here.
+The aim of the orphanage is to simulate a natural habitat to these elephants.
+However, there are some exceptions: the elephants are taken to the river twice a day for a bath, and all the babies less than three years of age are still bottle fed by the mahouts and volunteers.

-Pinnawala (Pinnawela) Elephant Orphanage is located at the village Pinnawala in the district of Kegalla at a distant of 90km from Colombo.
+Pinnawala (Pinnawela) Elephant Orphanage is located in the village Pinnawala in the district of Kegalle at a distance of 90km from Colombo.

 Reaching Pinnawala (Pinnawela) Elephant Orphanage

-Pinnawala (Pinnawela) Elephant Orphanage is reached by A1 Colombo – Kandy main road.
-A turn off at the 82 km post at Kegalle leads to the Pinnawala elephant orphanage.
+Pinnawala (Pinnawela) Elephant Orphanage can be reached via the A1 Colombo – Kandy main road.
+A turn off at the 82 km post at Kegalle leads you to the Pinnawala Elephant Orphanage.
 The closest railway station is at Rambukkana 2km away from the village of Pinnawala.

 The purpose of Pinnawala (Pinnawela) Elephant Orphanage

 The primary purpose of the orphanage has been to provide a lifeline to the orphaned baby elephants and adult elephants lost in the wilderness.
-In most of the occasions the mother of the orphaned baby elephants had been killed; and then there have been accidents of baby elephants falling into pits and losing out to the herd; and there were instances the mother elephant had fallen into a pit and died leaving the baby elephant lost in the jungle.
-There are instances of adult elephants being killed by farmers to protect their paddy fields and crops resulting in baby elephants orphaned.
+In many occasions the mother of the orphaned baby elephant had been killed or there have been accidents of baby elephants falling into pits and losing out to the herd.
+There were also instances the mother elephant had fallen into a pit and died leaving the baby elephant lost in the jungle.
+There are instances of adult elephants being killed by farmers to protect their paddy fields and crops resulting in baby elephants being orphaned.

-The elephants at the Pinnawala (Pinnawela) Elephant Orphanage aren’t subjected to any form of stress or threat at all and supported by a team of employees at the orphanage numbering over 100 including a group of mahouts.
+The elephants at the Orphanage aren’t subjected to any form of stress, abuse or threat at all and are supported by a team of employees numbering to over 100 including a group of mahouts.

-The free movement of the herd within the 15-acre coconut grove of the orphanage affords the opportunities to both sexes of elephants to get together and mate.
-Maha Oya, the nearby river, where the elephants taken for bathing on daily basis played a dominant role in this regard.
+The free movement of the herd within the enclosed land of the orphanage affords the elephants opportunities to mate.
 In 1984, the first baby elephant of Pinnawela was born.
 Today some of these orphans enjoy the good fortune of seeing their third generation too born at the orphanage.

-Moreover, today, with the help of local and foreign elephant experts, Pinnawala (Pinnawela) Elephant Orphanage commenced a scientific captive-breeding programme for Elephants.
-Since then the orphanage has become one of the most successful captive breeding programmers for Asian elephants.
+Moreover, today, with the help of local and foreign elephant experts, the Orphanage has commenced a scientific captive-breeding programme for Elephants.
+Since then the orphanage has become one of the most successful captive breeding programmes for Asian elephants.

 Prior to the invasion of the British in Sri Lanka in 1815, an estimated 30,000 elephants lived on the island.
 In the 1960s, following nearly a century of game hunting and jolly slaughter by the British colonialists, the elephant population was close to extinction.
-The tragedy of decimation of the elephant population prompted the Government of Sri Lanka to found Pinnawala (Pinnawela) Elephant Orphanage.
-Today, the number of elephants living in wilderness exceeds 3,000.
+The tragedy of decimation of the elephant population prompted the Government of Sri Lanka to initiate the Pinnawala (Pinnawela) Elephant Orphanage.
+The good news is elephants are still not extinct and the number of elephants living in Sri Lankan wilderness exceeds 3,000.

-The centre opens at 8.30 and closes at 6pm daily.
-Bottle feeding is at 9.15am, 1.15pm & 5pm and bathing time at the river is at 10am and 2pm.
+Times to visit the Orphanage The centre opens at 8.30 in the morning and closes at 6pm daily.
+Bottle feeding is at 9.15am, 1.15pm & 5pm and bathing times at the river is at 10am and 2pm.

-The success story of Pinnawela has drawn the attention of scientists from all over the world.
-A considerable number of books and research articles on Pinnawela have been published in several languages.
-The members of the Pinnawela herd have been filmed, videoed and photographed thousands of times by professionals, and millions of times by amateurs.
-The message of conservation from Pinnawela has been passed on to thousands, if not millions of people, after their visit to the orphanage.
+The success story of Pinnawala has drawn the attention of animal activists and scientists from all over the world.
+A considerable number of books and research articles on Pinnawala have been published in several languages.
+The elephants of the Pinnawala herd have been filmed, videoed and photographed thousands of times by professionals, and millions of times by amateurs.
+The message of conservation from Pinnawala has been passed on to thousands, if not millions of people, after their visit to the orphanage.

 Daily features of Interest at the Pinnawala Orphanage